Sewing threads

 // Terminator 2,My Neighbor Totoro

-Unlike Intersect(), IntersectBy() expects a “keySelector,” a delegate with the property to use as the comparing key.
-And a second collection with the same type as the keySelector.
+Unlike Intersect(), IntersectBy() expects a “keySelector,” a delegate with the property to use as the comparing key, and a second collection with the same type as the keySelector.

 Colorful apartments in a building